spotify/lingon/README.md

 ## How does it relate to Make, Gulp, Grunt, X?

 Lingon favors convention over configuration.
 For example, Grunt & Gulp provide powerful API's for building very customized build scripts.
 This requires you to write a bit of code everytime you want your build system to do something new.
 Each step in the build pipeline is carefully orchestrated so every project becomes special.
-This means there's a lot of copy-pasta going on when starting something new.
+This means there's a lot of copy-paste going on when starting something new.

 Lingon is inspired by Sprockets and uses a convention approach: A set of simple rules are used to determine what files to build, how to build them and where to put them.
 Files are processed based on their filename extensions.

-Example: "index.html.ejs" will be run through the EJS processor.
+Example: `index.html.ejs` will be run through the EJS processor.
 These processors are gulp plugins, which allows us to leverage a large collection of great existing plugins.
 If you want to teach Lingon something new, you just have to define the mapping between a file ending and a gulp plugin.
 That's it!

 ## Test it